hashicorp/vault-examples/README.md

 # Vault Examples

-A collection of example code snippets demonstrating the various ways to use the [HashiCorp Vault](https://github.com/hashicorp/vault) client libraries to retrieve secrets.
+A collection of copy-pastable code example snippets demonstrating the various ways to use the [HashiCorp Vault](https://github.com/hashicorp/vault) client libraries to authenticate and retrieve secrets.

+Find the relevant file inside the designated directory for the language of your choice, and paste the example code into your application.
+(This repo is not intended to be "run" as a standalone application.)

 ## How To Contribute